mattparrilla/presentations/source/complexity-iceberg.md

     const y = Object.freeze({ a: 1, b: 2, c: [1, 2, 3]})
     y.c[0] = 5;
     console.log(y); // { a: 1, b: 2, c: [5, 2, 3]}

+> * But you can deeply convert using both Object.freeze and any of the immutable libraries

 # Why Immutability Is A Big Deal